 The huge steel frame is the original, and has been painted sky-blue as it was when the station first opened.
 It arches high above the platforms, allowing light to flood in through the thousands of glass panels.
 The ornate clock is a replica of the original.
 Below this, your eye can’t help but be drawn to the nine-metre-high statue of a couple embracing entitled The Meeting Place, but commonly known as The Lovers.
 Another iconic statue is that of Sir John Betjeman, who – thankfully – saved the station from demolition in the 1960s.

 The showcase of Victorian architecture, adapted for the modern traveller

 Sympathetic as the renovations were, they also resulted in a station fit for the 21st century.
 Escalators replace stairs, the original brick-built, Gothic-style station building is now a 5-star boutique hotel.

 Like an airport, St Pancras boasts a wide range of shops and eateries, from high-street coffee chains and sandwich bars to fine-dining restaurants, not to mention Europe’s longest champagne bar, separated from the Eurostar platform by nothing more than a glass partition.

 Unlike an airport, it offers quick, stress-free boarding.
-‘Check-in’, which opens about 75 minutes before departure and closes 30 minutes before departure, consists of inserting your ticket into an automatic barrier.
-Once through, walk on a few metres to passport control and, a few metres beyond this, to the airport-style scanners (a quick and stress-free process compared to that of airports, with only short queues, if any) and you’re ready to board.
+‘Check-in’, which opens about 75 minutes before departure and closes 30 minutes before departure, consists of scanning your e-ticket bar code at an automatic barrier.
+Once through, walk on a few metres to passport control and, a few metres beyond this, to the airport-style security scanners and you’re ready to board.